Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 reports that Chisholm's median income among taxpayers is $64,238, with an average of $71,194.
+As per AreaSearch's latest postcode level ATO data released on 1st July 2023 for financial year 2023, the suburb of Chisholm's median income among taxpayers is $64,238.
+The average income was $71,194 during this period.
 This is above the national average.
-The Australian Capital Territory has a median income of $72,206 and an average of $85,981.
-Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates for Chisholm would be approximately $70,186 (median) and $77,787 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Chisholm rank highly nationally, between the 83rd and 85th percentiles.
-Income distribution shows that 38.1% of individuals earn between $1,500 - 2,999, reflecting regional patterns where 34.3% occupy this range.
-Economic strength is evident with 33.9% of households earning high weekly incomes exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 13.8% of income.
-Residents rank within the 84th percentile for disposable income.
+In comparison, the Australian Capital Territory had a median income of $72,206 and an average income of $85,981 in financial year 2023.
+Based on Wage Price Index growth of 9.26% since financial year 2023, current estimates would be approximately $70,186 (median) and $77,787 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Chisholm rank highly nationally, between the 83rd and 85th percentiles.
+Income distribution shows that the $1,500 - $2,999 earnings band captures 38.1% of the community (2,002 individuals).
+This reflects patterns seen in the region where 34.3% similarly occupy this range.
+Economic strength is evident through 33.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 13.8% of income while strong earnings rank residents within the 84th percentile for disposable income.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income